autozimu/LanguageClient-neovim/README.md

 ```

 Run command `nvim +PlugInstall +UpdateRemotePlugins +qa` in shell to install
-this plugin.
-Start neovim, run command `LanguageClientStart` and happy
+this plugin. *Restart* neovim, run command `LanguageClientStart` and happy
 hacking!

 (See [INSTALL](INSTALL.md) for complete instructions.)